 - Our diverse educational programs prepare graduates to meet the professional standards and competencies necessary to ensure that the people of Saskatchewan receive high quality, safe and competent care by registered nurses, registered nurse/nurse practitioners, registered psychiatric nurses and licensed practical nurses.
 School of Nursing programs also prepare nurses for specialization in perioperative nursing and critical care, and contribute to multidisciplinary education with diabetes education.

-- In May 2006, the Nursing Division was recognized for its leadership in nursing education with the presentation of the Elizabeth Van Valkenburg Award for Leadership in Nursing Education by the Saskatchewan Registered Nurses’ Association (SRNA).
+- In May 2006, the Nursing Division was recognized for its leadership in nursing education with the presentation of the Elizabeth Van Valkenburg Award for Leadership in Nursing Education by the College of Registered Nurses of Saskatchewan (CRNS).

 - In February 2007, the Nursing Division was the recipient of the Saskatchewan Healthcare Excellence Award (SHEA) in recognition of its leadership in healthcare.